brimdata/zed/zng/docs/spec.md

 benefit of enabling random access is left up to implementations.

-End-of-stream markers are also useful in the context of sending ZNG over Kafka, as a receiver can easily resynchronization with a live Kafka topic by discarding incomplete messages until a message is found that is terminated by an end-of-stream marker (presuming the sender implementation aligns the ZNG messages on Kafka message boundaries).
+End-of-stream markers are also useful in the context of sending ZNG over Kafka, as a receiver can easily resynchronize with a live Kafka topic by discarding incomplete messages until a message is found that is terminated by an end-of-stream marker (presuming the sender implementation aligns the ZNG messages on Kafka message boundaries).